 Instructions

-- Begin by adding the warmed water and yeast to a mixing bowl and stirring together.
-Let sit 1-2 minutes to activate.
-(If using instant yeast can skip this step and add the yeast directly to dry ingredients).
+- Begin by adding the warmed water and yeast to a mixing bowl and stirring them together.
+Let it sit 1-2 minutes to activate.
+(If using instant yeast can skip this step and add the yeast directly to the dry ingredients and mix the water into the wet ingredients.)

 - Next, add in the sugar, olive oil, and pumpkin puree and mix together until well combined.